-Some Choctaw identified with the Southern cause and a few owned slaves.
-In addition, they well remembered and resented the Indian removals from thirty years earlier and poor service they received from the federal government.
+Some Choctaw identified with the Southern cause, and a few owned slaves.
+In addition, they well remembered and resented the Indian removals from thirty years earlier and the poor service they received from the federal government.

-However, the main reason the Choctaw Nation agreed to sign the treaty, was for protection from regional tribes.
-Soon Confederate battalions were formed in Indian Territory and later in Mississippi in support of the southern cause.
+However, the main reason the Choctaw Nation agreed to sign the treaty was for protection from regional tribes.
+Soon, Confederate battalions were formed in Indian Territory and later in Mississippi to support the southern cause.